-Mercurio is currently interested in acquiring work by Limner group artists, as well as work by Flemming Jorgensen, Margaret Peterson and Jack Wise.
+Mercurio maintains an interest in the Limner group of artists, as well as work by Flemming Jorgensen, Michael Morris, Margaret Peterson and Jack Wise.

 Maxwell Bates - founding member

 Born Calgary AB 1906.
 Formally trained as an architect, he was also a